 12 Data analysis

 The results should be reported along with the details of the experimental set-up.
+Clause 12 of [ITU-T P.800.2] describes the minimum information that should accompany MOS values to enable them to be correctly interpreted.

-For each combination of the test variables, the mean value and the standard deviation of the statistical distribution of the assessment grades should be given. [ Editor’s note: Some items can be mandatory while others need to be reported whenever possible.
+For each combination of the test variables, the mean opinion score and the standard deviation of the statistical distribution of the assessment grades should be given.
+Some items can be mandatory while others need to be reported whenever possible.
 The method to calculate these statistical values is described in Recommendation ITU-R BT.500.
+[ITU-T P.800.2] provides additional information about mean opinion scores.

 Perception of 3D contents depends on the shooting parameters and resulting horizontal disparities as well as on the viewing environment.
 For instance, the perception of the same 3D content for different visualization conditions (viewing distance, screen size, image definition, etc.) won’t provide necessarily the same subjective results and the same level of visual comfort.
-In order to provide reliable results analysis, it is essential to provide experimental parameters presented in table 1.
+In order to provide reliable results analysis, it is essential to provide experimental parameters presented in table 2.
 These parameters could be taken into account for results comparison between laboratories as well as for publication issues.

+Table 2: Experimental Parameters Needed for Results Presentation